-Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Income.
-We recognized net foreign currency transaction losses of approximately \$0.2 million in the three months ended June 30, 2015, and net foreign currency transaction losses of \$0.1 million in the three months ended June 30, 2014, respectively.
+Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Loss.
+We recognized a net foreign currency transaction gain of \$0.3 million in the three months ended June 30, 2016.
+We recognized net foreign currency transaction losses of \$0.2 million in the three months ended June 30, 2015.
 The net foreign currency transaction gains and losses recorded in "General and administrative" expenses include settlement gains and losses on forward contracts disclosed below.

 To date, we have selectively hedged our exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
 The duration of forward contracts utilized for hedging our balance sheet exposure is generally one to three months.
-As of June 30, 2015 and March 31, 2015, we did not have any forward contracts outstanding.
-We recorded nominal net realized gains in general and administrative expenses related to the settlement of forward exchange contracts in the three months ended June 30, 2015 and 2014.
+Gains and losses from these contracts are recorded in general and administrative expenses.
+As of June 30, 2016 and March 31, 2016, we did not have any forward contracts outstanding.
+We recorded net realized gains and losses of less than \$0.1 million related to the settlement of forward exchange contracts in the three months ended June 30, 2016 and 2015.
 In the future, we may enter into additional foreign currency based hedging contracts to reduce our exposure to significant fluctuations in currency exchange rates on the balance sheet.